 Towering over Mandalay, the hill that the city is named after is a 230-metre-high bump in the otherwise flat landscapes of the Mandalay plain.
 It is said that Buddha visited Burma and stood on this hilltop and prophesied that a great city would be founded below in 2,400 years – experts worked out that year was 1857, the year that King Mindon did, in fact, found the city.
 Today it has an extensive temple complex on its summit and is a major pilgrimage site for Burmese Buddhists.
 Whilst it is meritorious to climb one of the four stairways to the top, it is also possible to travel up by road.
-The views from the top are far-reaching and breathtaking – head up at sunrise or sunset for an exceptionally atmospheric experience.
+The views from the top are far-reaching – head up at sunrise or sunset for an exceptionally atmospheric experience.

 What better way to experience it than on a Wendy Wu tour?